jakoloborodun/dark-derivative/README.md

-## Dark Derivative theme for Discourse
+## Light Derivative theme for Discourse

-Dark theme for the Derivative's Discourse forum.
+Light theme for the Derivative's Discourse forum with a brand header.
-A copy of the system **Dark** theme with a modified header.
+A copy of the system **Light** theme with a modified header.